Expert Interviews

 This level of accountability has ripple effects across the organization.
 Managers feel supported, employees feel more empowered, and leadership gains confidence that everyone is on the same page.

-Instead of providing the stores with a packet or manual for them to read (and basically wishing them good luck!)
+Instead of providing the stores with a packet or manual for them to read (basically wishing them good luck!)
 Lianne’s team created a course in Zipline Learning.

-The course, designed specifically inside the solution, included everything the store teams needed to tackle the busy sales period: “It took them about an hour.
+The course, designed specifically inside the solution, included everything the store teams needed: “It took them about an hour.
 We had videos, we had pictures, all the information that they needed to be properly trained,” she explained.

 Not only did the training ensure stores were fully prepared when the new system was installed, but the ability to track course completion through Zipline provided a new layer of visibility for the brand’s leadership team.
 As a result, the brand “had no training issues out in the field,” Lianne said.

-When the dust settled, PacSun celebrated the most successful Black Friday in the company’s history.
+When all was said and done, PACSUN had the most successful Black Friday in the company’s history.
 The rollout of a brand-new POS system, an inherently risky move during such a high-stakes time, was seamless.

 “Even though there were other aspects of the business that drove that success, being able to say there were no training issues out there on the field, and that stores just got it from day one, was a huge win for us,” said Lianne.